Codesota · Guides · Graph neural networksPractical · 5 architectures · 3 OGB benchmarksPublished March 2026

 ogbl-collab

-Link prediction: predict future collaborations between ~235K authors.
+Link prediction: future collaborations between ~235K authors.
 Metric: Hits@50.

 S2GAE + SEALGNN + subgraph66.79%